Category • Articles

 The most costly option is coffee made by a barista, which requires a salary, benefits and equipment costs.
 You are paying for the knowledge and experience of a coffee professional, as well as the added social aspect that this brings to the office coffee experience.

 Hopefully, this gives you a good understanding of the options and the associated costs.
+So, lets move on to exploring how to choose the right set up.

 Finding the right fit for your office